ocean-satellite-tools/mind-the-chl-gap/book/notebooks/intro_to_cnn.md

 ## Summary

-CNNs are powerful for modeling gridded remote-sensing data fromt the ocean because:
+The nature of the ocean means that there are certain patterns in our environmental variables that appear predictably: eddies, swirls, fronts, blobs, etc.

-- They work directly with spatial maps (like satellite imagery)
+CNNs:
-- They use **neighboring information**, not just single-pixel values
+- work directly with spatial maps (like satellite imagery)
-- They automatically learn useful spatial features to improve predictions
+- use **neighboring information**, not just single-pixel values
-- The nature of the ocean means that there are certain patterns that appear predictably.
+- automatically learn useful spatial features to improve predictions

-This makes CNNs a natural fit for tasks like filling missing ocean chlorophyll values using SST and salinity inputs.
+- a bit black boxy though we can get out the features (shapes) and that are important.